shawn-thomas/shawn-thomas/README.md

 ### Hi There 👋 I'm Shawn, a Developer based in Toronto

-I build intuitive fullstack experiences, mostly for small businesses or just things that catch my interest.
+Little about me; programming isn't something I came across in my early on.
+I naturally gravitated towards it through exposure from various stages in my career.

+I specialize in Full-stack, and mostly try to build systems/experiences centered around business use-cases, or just simple features that I run into that could be improved upon.
 I find inspiration from hands-on experiences across different industries.

 Feel free to reach out at [shawn.thomas1@outlook.com](mailto:shawn.thomas1@outlook.com).